UK's oil services firms to cut jobs to ride out price slump

 Companies with exposure to the United States have also been hit and have taken a number of initiatives, ranging from wage freezes to restructuring.

-Weir Group Plc (WEIR.L), a maker of valves and pumps, and Hunting Plc (HTG.L), which provides well maintenance equipment, have over the past year announced a number of measures.
+Weir Group Plc, a maker of valves and pumps, and Hunting Plc, which provides well maintenance equipment, have over the past year announced a number of measures.

 Weir said in February that it would let go of around 650 people, or about 22 percent of its North American workforce in its oil and gas division and also said it would consolidate five smaller manufacturing facilities to save cash.